 - Financial – Controlling and manipulating you by threatening your economic status and/or basic needs.

-- Homophobic – Threatening to “out” you to people who do not know your sexual orientation.
+- Sexual Identity – Threatening to “out” you to people who do not know your sexual orientation.

 - Immigration – Using your immigration status and fear of deportation to control you.

 - Reproductive – Sabotaging or preventing your use of birth control.
 Intentionally trying to impregnate you without your consent.

 - Destructive Acts – Actual or threatened assault of your property or pets to scare you.